chance-404/EHR_project/README.md

 - Go to [this site](https://ehr-app.netlify.app/login)
 - Note, this is really not meant to be used on mobile.
 - Login with userID: nurse12 password: password
+- Play around!
+Click around on the dashboard, add and edit cases on the flowboard, add a new patient in registration.

 # Next Steps
 - Add a backend and interactivity to patient info pages.
 It's static dummy data for now.